-- 6. Select one of the following physical disk capacities: - Unconfigured Capacity: Creates a virtual disk on unconfigured physical disks. - Free Capacity: Utilizes unused physical disk capacity that is already part of a virtual disk. - 7.
+- 1. Enter the Dell PERC 9 Configuration Utility.
+See Navigating to PERC 9 Configuration Utility. - 2.
+Click Configuration Management > Create Virtual Disks. - 3.
+Select the RAID level by selection the radio button next to the available RAID configurations. - 4.
+If you want to create a secured virtual disk, select Secure Virtual Disk. - NOTE: The Secure Virtual Disk option is enabled and selected by default, only if the security key has been configured.
+Only SED physical disks are listed. - 5.
+Select one of the following physical disk capacities: - Unconfigured Capacity: Creates a virtual disk on unconfigured physical disks. - Free Capacity: Utilizes unused physical disk capacity that is already part of a virtual disk. - 6.
 To select the physical disks from which the virtual disks are being created, click Select Physical Disks.
-This option is displayed if you select Unconfigured Capacity as your physical disk capacity. - 8.
-To select the disk groups from which the virtual disks are being created, click Select Disk Group.
-This option is displayed if you select Free Capacity as your physical disk capacity. - 9.
-Specify the name for the virtual disk in the Virtual Disk Name field. - 10.
-Specify the size of the virtual disk in the Virtual Disk Size field. - 11.
-Select the unit for the virtual disk size. - 12.
+This option is displayed if you select Unconfigured Capacity as your physical disk capacity. - To select the disk groups from which the virtual disks are being created, click Select Disk Group.
+This option is displayed if you select Free Capacity as your physical disk capacity. - 8.
+Specify the name for the virtual disk in the Virtual Disk Name field. - 9.
+Specify the size of the virtual disk in the Virtual Disk Size field. - 10.
+Select the unit for the virtual disk size. - 11.
 Specify the read policy for the virtual disk.
-The options for read policy are: - No Read Ahead - Read Ahead - 13.
+The options for read policy are: - No Read Ahead - Read Ahead - 12.
 Specify the write policy for the virtual disk.
-The options for read policy are: - Write Back - Write Through - Force Write Back - 14.
+The options for read policy are: - Write Back - Write Through - Force Write Back - 13.
 Select the cache setting of the virtual disk.
-You can either enable or disable the cache setting for the virtual disk. - 15.
+You can either enable or disable the cache setting for the virtual disk. - 14.
 Select the virtual disk initialization method.
 The options are: - No: The virtual disk is not initialized. - Fast: The first 8 MB of the virtual disk is initialized.

-- Full: The entire virtual disk is initialized. - 16.
-Click Create Virtual Disk and the virtual disks are created with the specified parameters.
+• Full: The entire virtual disk is initialized.

+15. Click Create Virtual Disk and the virtual disks are created with the specified parameters.